batoolhu/travel-app/readme.md

 Contributions are welcome!
 If you'd like to improve this project, follow these steps:

 Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+Create a new branch:
+git checkout -b feature-branch
+Commit your changes:
-Commit your changes (git commit -m 'Add new feature').
+git commit -m 'Add new feature'
-Push to the branch (git push origin feature-branch).
+Push to the branch:
+git push origin feature-branch
 Open a pull request.
 📄 License
 This project is licensed under the MIT License.